Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 Are clear aligners more comfortable than metal braces?

-Clear aligners are generally considered more comfortable than metal braces.
+Clear aligners are more comfortable than metal braces.
 They are smooth plastic trays that fit over your teeth, so they don’t have the metal wires and brackets that can sometimes cause irritation.

 However, clear aligners can still cause some discomfort when you switch to a new set, as your teeth are gradually shifting.
 Metal braces might feel more uncomfortable, especially after adjustments when the wires are tightened.